TABLE OF CONTENTS

 You are now on the Notification Rules and Channels page.
-Under Notification Channels you will be able to configure Phone/SMS, email, push notifications on the Freshservice mobile app, Slack, and Wha settings for your on-call group.
+Under Notification Channels you will be able to configure Phone/SMS, email, push notifications on the Freshservice mobile app, Microsoft Teams, Slack, and WhatsApp settings for your on-call group.

 On scrolling down a little, you will come upon Notification Rules you will notice four tabs for specifying the rules for escalation for Urgent, High, Medium, and Low priority incidents respectively.
 Customize as per your requirement.

 Specify how soon after an incident occurs, should the on-call agents be notified

 Specify the channels of communication i.e. phone call, SMS, or email

 In case the incident remains unacknowledged after the first round of notification, specify how long should the system wait before sending another notification